389COM: Games and Open Source - Part 2

 free of financial cost for the end user would need to change.

-- Piracy at least would be an irrelevence, piracy cannot occur with Open Source.
+- Piracy at least would be an irrelevence, piracy as it now exists cannot occur

 - New models for game delivery, and the concept of games as product would need